JoelCDL/gulp_template/README.md

 * To configure the SFTP plugin to upload to a server, you will need to set authentication in a `json` file.
 [See examples from the gulp-sftp plugin page](https://www.npmjs.com/package/gulp-sftp/#authentication)

-* For creating icon systems, this toolkit uses the PostCSS Assets plugin to inline images as Base64 into the CSS.
-To do this, change a CSS selector's `background:` property from the value `url` to `inline`.
+* This toolkit can inline images and fonts as Base64 into the CSS to eliminate the paths to these assets and reduce HTTP requests for better performance.
+To do this, change a CSS selector's `url` value to `inline`.
 [More about inlining files with PostCSS Assets](https://github.com/assetsjs/postcss-assets#inlining-files)